Residential

 4. Government or Allotted Land Transfers

-It is necessary to get an NOC from the issuing authority, like the local municipal corporation or housing, if the property is situated on a government-allotted or leasehold property.
+It is necessary to get an NOC from the issuing authority — such as the local municipal corporation or housing board — if the property is situated on a government-allotted or leasehold land.
 It guarantees that the property transaction adheres to urban planning norms and citizen charter guidelines.
-It is particularly significant while transferring land in SEZ zones or projects linked to the initial public offering listings, monitored by the capital markets regulator and the SEBI chief.

 5. Power of Attorney-Based Transfers